jleightcap/jleightcap.github.io/Blog/cambridge/cambridge.md

 It included an entire exhibit for globes, Darwin's microscopes, and even had number pseudo-scientific equipment on display, like a glorified Wheatstone bridge from the Church of Scientology that claims to measure thoughts.

 <center><img src="cambridge2-5.jpg" width="90%"></center>
-<center><b><i>AP Physics memories</b></i></center>
+<center>***AP Physics memories***</center>

 It even included an early Atwood Machine, which if you've ever learned about masses on a pulley or an expression like

 $$ \vec{a} = \frac{m_2 - m_1}{m_1 + m_2}\vec{g} $$

 # Post 3: Concerts
 If you know me, then you know I like classical music to the point where it's almost concerning.
 So, a fair amount of my evenings here in the UK have unsurprisingly been hanging out with old people listening to classical music.

 Because these concerts have been at night, my pictures have been pretty bad.
 So this post is going to be pretty scant on pictures, sorry.

 ## Cambridge Summer Music Festival
 ### Bach - *St. John Passion*
 This was the fist concert I went to here, and was the season opener for the *Cambridge Summer Music Festival*.
 I didn't get the booklet with the English translation, so I got to enjoy the Gospel of John for two hours in lovely German that I don't understand.
 Still a fantastic experience.

 ### Britten Sinfonia Academy
 The [Britten Sinfonia](https://en.wikipedia.org/wiki/Britten_Sinfonia) is very similar to [A Far Cry](https://en.wikipedia.org/wiki/A_Far_Cry) in Boston, both being chamber orchestra groups with no 'leader' - all members have equal leadership and they play with no conductor.
 A Far Cry frequently collaborates with students at the New England Conservatory, and similarly the Britten Sinfonia has an academy for high school students to get involved in a chamber group.
 I didn't know this was going to be a concert played mostly by teenagers, especially when the program included pieces like Ligeti's [*Romanian Concerto*](https://youtu.be/hzKHTadm-PA) or Mendelssohn's [*Overture 'The Herbrides'*](https://youtu.be/MdQyN7MYSN8) - pieces very far beyond what most high school students would play.

 ### Ben Comeau Lunchtime Concert
 This was an unexpectedly fun concert.
 When buying tickets, there was no announced program, but the blurbs about the pianist were interesting enough and the tickets cheap enough that I decided to go anyway.
 I've noticed in the UK that programs aren't free - any concert I've been to in the US shoves programs in your face, which makes sense considering they're short novels of advertisements with maybe two pages of program notes.
 So, this concert was a game for me of seeing if I could recognize the pieces as he went.
 The first was excerpts from Bach's [*The Musical Offering*](https://youtu.be/PcTVkOzrzQs), I didn't recognize the second, and the third was Ravels [*Alborada del Gracioso* from *Miroirs*](https://youtu.be/SCKDG7w2S9c).

 As he was playing his main program, he passed around a piece of paper asking for musical themes.
 After the first three pieces, he mentioned the second was the premier of a piece he had composed (so I felt better about not knowing it), and collected the list of themes and improvised on them, which was honestly the highlight of the concert.
 He started with Hedwig's Theme played as a tango, and of course any improvisation wouldn't be complete without music from Frozen, but there were really neat nods for people in the *know*, like Claire de Lune played in the style of Ravel's [Scarbo](https://youtu.be/b7oJqi52d2I).

 I of course requested [4'33"](https://youtu.be/Gjj9VBcLQJ8), and I assume this was just too funny for him to consider.

 ### Brandenburg Concerti
 This was the second time I went to a concert of Bach's complete *Brandenburg Concerti*, and this certainly was a concert of Bach's complete *Brandenburg Concerti*.
 I really don't have much to say about this concert other than finding it really relaxing, so instead I'll share a story from the first concert where I heard these pieces.

 There are six concerti, each with three movements.
 I went to this concert with my mom and my sister, and my mom being extremely patient with me dragging her to very long concerts of music that she isn't extremely interested in, started putting her coat on after the last movement of the second Concerto.
 It took me a second to understand, and I still look back on that and laugh.
 I try to remember that when people don't follow the right 'etiquette' at concerts - not everyone is as 'ingrained' in classical music, and it's not good to fall into elitism about people not knowing things about it - like the difference between a movement and a Concerto.